 Be as detailed as possible with your expectations and goals, and post them where your team can easily access them.
 While there are bound to be some hiccups and disruptions along the way, setting clear expectations keeps everyone accountable.

-In an office, the IT department can protect your company’s systems and data from a cyberattack with firewalls.
-However, your data can be vulnerable when everyone works from home (or the local coffee shop).
-To create a remote cybersecurity plan, standardize your company’s cybersecurity measures and practices.
-You should also ensure your employees install and properly use security software, including robust internet security and antivirus software.
+To create a remote cybersecurity plan, standardize your company’s security measures and practices.
+You should also ensure your employees install and properly use security tools, including robust internet security and antivirus software.

 Ideally, remote work should allow employees to decide how and when to complete their tasks.
 While you may be tempted to track employees’ hours and hold them accountable to that metric, a more empowering and productive method is to hold them accountable for getting a specific amount of work done daily or weekly.